Menu Close

 What Is Physical Therapy?

-Physical therapy is care that aims to help people relieve pain, learn different ways of moving their bodies, and function better.
+Physical therapy for senior citizens aims to help people relieve pain, learn different ways of moving their bodies, and function better.
 Physical therapists complete each client’s evaluation to develop a care plan to guide future sessions.
 Therapists often employ hands-on treatments along with teaching special exercises.
 Physical therapy can help with the following health concerns:

 • Pain